Dewey Weber: Early years

 Weber's short, stocky frame (5'3", 130 pounds) helped him to earn a varsity letter in wrestling in his very first year of high school.
-By the time Mira Costa High School graduated him in 1956, Weber had become a three-time CIF westling champion.
-He became an All-State performer at El Camino College, and although he subsequently qualified for the Olympic wrestling team, an injury immediately before the Olympic event prevented him from competing.
+By the time he graduated from Mira Costa High School in 1956, Weber had become a three-time westling champion.
+He became an All-State performer at El Camino College, and although he subsequently qualified for the Olympic wrestling team, an injury immediately before the games prevented him from competing.

 Surfing

-Weber had caught the eye of one of the best-known surfers and surfboard makers of that time, Dale Velzy, who was one of the first to advertise his own surfboards by sponsoring surfers to ride them.
-During the time that Weber did so while seeking out surfing spots up and down the coast of California, his principal interest was finding a way to the surf in Hawaii.
-While he worked as a lifeguard at the Biltmore Hotel, he saved his money for his first trip to those islands.
-On his arrival he stayed in a two-room quonset hut there with some friends.
+Weber caught the eye of one of the best-known surfers and surfboard makers of that time, Dale Velzy, who advertized his surfboards by sponsoring surfers to ride them.
+During Weber's work for Velzy, the surfer sought to find a way to surf in Hawaii.
+He worked as a lifeguard at the Biltmore Hotel and saved money for his first trip to those islands.

 Weber perfected his personal surfing style in Hawaii.
 His intricate footwork up and down the board, quite unlike the prevailing style, earned him the nickname, "The Little Man on Wheels."
 Bud Browne's 1957 film, The Big Surf chronicled Weber's first visit to Hawaii.
 An image from that film of Weber surfing Makaha became the symbol of the United States Surfing Association.
 Weber appeared in nearly every surfing movie of the late 1950s and the 1960s, including Slippery When Wet (1958), Cat on a Hot Foam Board (1959), and Walk on the Wet Side (1963).